 In spite of these interests, Henry and Elizabeth decided, in around 1909, to sell up and move to Western Australia.
 They were accompanied on the journey by a number of their children and would be joined by a number of others who had either earlier travelled to the west or would do so once their parents had re-settled.
 They purchased a farm, which they named 'Dingley Dell', eight miles east of the inland town of Brookton.
 Their new property was 1357 acres in size and was watered by a well and 'several good soaks'.
 By the time it was first offered for sale in 1950, it had been fully fenced and had on it a four-room stone house and adjoining stables.
 As he had done at Lalbert, Henry soon became actively involved in the local community, serving as a founding member of the Brookton Farmers and Settlers Association and its President for two years, and a patron of the Brookton Swimming Club.
 On 21 October 1914, he was elected as the Country Party member for the electorate of Pingelly in the Western Australian Parliament where he sat for three terms before being defeated at the 1924 election.
+Click here to read a detailed account of his time as a Member of the WA Legislative Assembly.
 During the First World War Henry served on the Brookton Repatriation Committee which raised funds and other support for the soldiers and their dependents and helped returned men find employment.
 Throughout this time he retained his lifelong interest in cricket even participating in a match between WA's Parliamentarians and the press corps in 1921.

 On 16 April 1923, Henry Edward's wife, Elizabeth, died while visiting their son William Henry and his family at Ouyen in Victoria's mallee district.
 Two years later Henry married Sarah Ellen ('Nellie') Clarke, the daughter of Alfred and Emma Clarke, in Perth.
 On Sunday 18 January 1931, Henry Edward was killed when he was thrown from a cart he was riding in while laying rabbit poison on his property.
 The cart hit a stone and he was thrown to the ground, breaking his neck in the fall.
 His funeral took place the following day and he was buried in the Methodist section of the Brookton Cemetery.